twbs/bootstrap/README.md

 ### Use UI [Stack Overflow](http://stackoverflow.com/questions/20984802/how-can-i-keep-my-fork-in-sync-without-adding-a-separate-remote/21131381#21131381)
 - You might be able to update this from the github UI by clicking "Compare"
 - Then click "Create pull request"
 - Merge the generate pull request
-- Fork this repo lo

 ### With console [Stack Overflow](http://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository)
 - Fork this repo locally.